Crash Course (TV series)

-Crash Course is an Indian Hindi-language Drama web series written by Manish Hariprasad and Raina Roy, directed by Vijay Maurya and produced by Owlet Films.
-Starring Annu Kapoor, Udit Arora, Anvesha Vij, Anushka Kaushik, Bhanu Uday, Hetal Gada, Hridhu Haroon, Pranay Pachauri and others, the web series was released on Amazon Prime Video on 5 August 2022.
+Crash Course is an Indian Hindi-language drama television series written by Manish Hariprasad and Raina Roy, directed by Vijay Maurya and produced by Owlet Films.
+Starring Annu Kapoor, Udit Arora, Anvesha Vij, Anushka Kaushik, Bhanu Uday, Hetal Gada, Hridhu Haroon, Pranay Pachauri and others, the series was released on Amazon Prime Video on 5 August 2022.

 Plot

 The series follows a group of students who, in the midst of preparations for competitive exams to fulfil their parent's expectations, are affected when two rival coaching institutes of Kota (Rajasthan) – the Ratanraj Jindal and Arvind Batra-led centres engage in a power struggle.